-Bandwidth intensive devices and applications are rapidly fueling worldwide consumption of bandwidth, which in turn fuels a continuously growing demand for stable and secure bandwidth.
+Bandwidth intensive devices and applications are rapidly fueling worldwide consumption of bandwidth, which in turn fuels a continuously growing demand for stable and secure bandwidth options.
 Communications service providers and other enterprises whose services and businesses require substantial amounts of bandwidth are increasingly looking to infrastructure providers to support their bandwidth needs and to expand the reach, performance and security of their networks.
 We believe Uniti Fiber is well positioned to capitalize on this ongoing demand for bandwidth infrastructure solutions.

-Fund Capital Extensions and Improvements of Infrastructure Assets for Existing and New Tenants
+Fund Capital Extensions to Existing and New Tenants for Improvements of Infrastructure Assets

-We believe the communications infrastructure industry in the United States is currently going through an upgrade cycle driven by the consumer's general desire for greater bandwidth and wireless services.
-These upgrades require significant capital expenditures, and we believe Uniti provides an attractive, non-competitive funding source for communication service providers to help accelerate the expansion of their networks at an attractive cost of capital.
+We believe the communications infrastructure industry in the United States is currently going through an upgrade cycle driven by consumers' general desire for greater bandwidth and wireless services.
+These upgrades require significant capital expenditures, and we believe Uniti provides an attractive, non-competitive funding source for communication service providers to help accelerate the improvement and expansion of their networks at an attractive cost of capital.